Ameba-AIoT/ameba-rtos/README.md

 * Linux platform is supported for now, Ubuntu version 16.04 64-bit or higher is required.
 * Windows built with VScode will be supported in the future.
 * Python version 3.7 or higher is required.
 Run `python --version` to check the version.
 If an error "Command `python` not found" encounters, please refer to ApplicationNote section **Preparing GCC Environment** install python3.
 If still error appears, please run `sudo ln -s /usr/bin/python3 /usr/bin/python` to create symbolic link from `/usr/bin/python3` to `/usr/bin/python`.

+**Note:** The toolchain will be downloaded from GitHub when build project for the first time.
+If find the download speed from GitHub is too slow or download failed, please execute command `make toolchain URL=aliyun` or `make toolchain URL=github` first to get toolchain before building project.
+We recommend use `make toolchain URL=aliyun` to download toolchain from aliyun to improve the download speed.

 ## Finding the Project